ubc-bayes/mixinf/README.md

 ## Directory roadmap

 Each directory contains its own README file.
 In general:
+- `lbvi` contains the main functions used for L-BVI Bayesian inference
 - `examples` contains self-contained examples that approximate one of the target distributions in its `targets` subdirectory
-- `lbvi` contains the main functions used for L-BVI Bayesian inference
+- `tests` contains tests used for the paper; see README within for reproducibility

 ### todo